-- b.
-Pattern and Color: Understanding the importance of pattern and color for aesthetics, as well as appearance retention and maintainability, OUP reserves the right to reject any product or manufacturer based solely on pattern and color considerations. - 2.
-Quality Assurance: - a.
+2. Quality assurance:

+a.
 Dimensions shown on drawings are approximate.
 It is the flooring contractor's responsibility to verify all dimensions and job site conditions; order sufficient yardage to fully carpet areas as indicated and to fill overage requirements as specified.
-No substitutions shall be permitted to make up for any shortage of material in overage or in carpet to be installed.
+No substitutions shall be

+- permitted to make up for any shortage of material in overage or in carpet to be installed. - b.
-- b.
 Flooring contractor shall be totally responsible for the accuracy of his measurements of total yardage, individual floor yardage, and dye lot yardage requirements; no additional compensation shall be allowed for shortage of materials. - c.
-Dye Lots: All carpet of the same type in continuous areas shall be from the same dye lots.
+Dye lots: All carpet of the same type in continuous areas shall be from the same dye lots.
 Transition from one dye lot to another shall be detailed on shop drawings and approved by OUP. - d.
 Inspect surfaces to receive carpet and verify that all such work is complete to the point where this installation may properly commence.
 In the event of a discrepancy, notify construction manager.
 Do not proceed with the installation in areas of discrepancy until all such discrepancies have been fully resolved.
 Start of carpet installation indicates acceptance of subfloor conditions and full responsibility for completed work. - 3.
-Extra Stock: Furnish 5% additional square yardage of each carpet type required for renovations and verify the amount of additional square yardage required with VT PM for Capital Projects.
+Extra stock: Furnish 5% additional square yardage of each carpet type required for renovations and verify the amount of additional square yardage required with the VT PM for capital projects.
 Extra square yardage is over and above any overage provided by manufacturer.
 Normal manufacturing overage is not to exceed 10% for under 1,000 square yards and not to exceed 5% for over 1,000 square yards.
-Consult with VT PM to determine the required quantity of attic stock and determine where it will be stored.
-Deliver to the University uncut in clearly marked dust-proof packages prior to commencement of work; store where directed. - 4.
-Warranties: - a.
-All carpet tile shall have a Limited Commercial Lifetime Warranty.
+Consult with the VT PM to determine the required quantity of attic stock and determine where it will be stored.
+Deliver uncut extra stock in clearly marked dust-proof packages prior to commencement of work and store where directed.

+4. Warranties:

+- a.
+All carpet tile shall have a limited commercial lifetime warranty.
 The warranty should protect against product failure covering all costs including freight, labor, and material for the following: - i.
 Edge ravel - ii.
 Back delamination - iii.
 Superior tuft bind in high traffic environments, wet or dry - iv.
 Static protection as stated above - v.
-Moisture barrier Pre-Coat and backing - vi.
+Moisture barrier Pre-coat and backing - vi.
 Wear No more than 10% of face tarn loss - vii.
-Adhesive failure - b.
-Cationic Stain Resistance Stain resistance properties must be permanent and not removable by commercial cleanings or abrasive wear.
+Adhesive failure - Cationic stain resistance Stain resistance properties must be permanent and not removable by commercial cleanings or abrasive wear.
+Under GSA requirements, stain resistant carpets must score no less than c.
+Bleach resistance - Carpet products will resist color loss from diluted bleach applications for a period of fifteen years from the date of original installation.
+Diluted bleach applications are defined as spills or splashes on the carpet of diluted bleach solutions (10% or less) of the type normally used for cleaning or disinfecting purposes.